-A vDisk may exist on:
+A vDisk exists on:

-- a Provisioning Server
+- a Citrix Provisioning server

 - a file share

-vDisks can be assigned to a single target device in Private Image Mode, or to multiple target devices as Standard Image Mode.
+vDisks can be assigned to a single target device in private image mode, or to multiple target devices as standard image mode.

-When a target device is turned on, it is set to boot from the network and to communicate with a Provisioning Server.
+When a target device is turned on, it is set to boot from the network and to communicate with a provisioning server.
 The following occurs:

 - Processing takes place on the target device.

-- The target device downloads the boot file from a Provisioning Server and initiates the boot sequence.
+- The target device downloads the boot file from a provisioning server and initiates the boot sequence.

-- Based on the device boot configuration settings, the appropriate vDisk is located, then mounted on the Provisioning Server.
+- Based on the device boot configuration settings, the appropriate vDisk is located, then mounted on the provisioning server.

 The software on that vDisk is streamed to the target device as needed.
 To the target device, the vDisk appears like a regular hard drive to the system.

 Instead of immediately pulling all the vDisk contents down to the target device, the data is brought across the network in real time, as needed.
-This approach allows a target device to get a completely new operating system and set of software in the time it takes to reboot, without requiring a visit to a workstation.
+This approach allows a target device to get a new operating system and set of software in the time it takes to reboot, without requiring a visit to a workstation.
 This approach dramatically decreases the amount of network bandwidth required by traditional disk imaging tools, making it possible to support a larger number of target devices on your network without impacting overall network performance.